© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Medieval undercroft, Bridge Street, Wye is a scheduled monument protected by Historic England under reference 1003604.
 View the official record →

-Medieval undercroft, Bridge Street, Wye is a vaulted stone chamber of thirteenth-century date, situated beneath a building on Bridge Street in the small market town of Wye in Kent.
+The Medieval undercroft, Bridge Street, Wye, is a stone-built cellar structure of late medieval date located beneath a building on Bridge Street in the parish of Wye, Kent.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1003604.

 Medieval undercroft, Bridge Street, Wye is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1003604.